jdleslie/rpi-telemetry/README.md

 ![rpi sensor hub in 1U bracket](https://photos.smugmug.com/Projects/House-Projects/1-Wire-Sensor-Hub/i-7vHKcCM/1/L/2016-07-25%2018.40.12-L.jpg)

+# Hardware & Assembly

+Do be sure to enable the ROM id chip on the breakout board for each port, which helps:
+* Ensure each port is wired properly
+* Determine which port a sensor is connect to.
+OWFS enumerates buses in a strange order, but groups devices by bus, so knowing the ROM id on each port chain will facilitate debugging in the future

+I used a bulk pack of 3-pin fan extension cables to wire each port back to the PiWire+, though any sort of jumper cable is possible.
 # Software configuration
 The actual code that gathers data from this system this runs in a Docker instance on a different host, connecting to `owserver` over the network.
 Configuration on the Pi is minimal.